JoinCODED/WS-React-M4-React-Query-Usage/Classes/02_List_Create_Edit_Delete/04_Edit_useMutation_Hook.md

-## useQuery - The Listing Hook
+## useMutation - The Edit Request

-In this section, we will make a post a new item to the api, using the POST method
+In this section we will

 ```jsx
 import React from "react";